 The Body Festival promotes dance as a vehicle for mental wellbeing and to increase physical activity.
+The Mental Health Foundation and Active Canterbury are among the festival's health sector partnerships.

 "From the outset in 2002, I wanted the festival to be about participation as well as presentation.
 So if you watch some flamenco or salsa, for instance, you can then go to a workshop and give it a go.